TotallyNotAHaxxer/Grizzly/README.md

 The idea of grizzly was to generate the random files, store the locations, and unlock the files in their remote location, this makes it harder for hackers to collect all passwords once your system is comprimised however this has not yet been implimented and is quite buggy, so files are stored in the grizzly filepath.
 The documentation part of the web interface DOES NOT WORK, it has not been writen yet so please make sure you do not submit a bug report when its simply just not finished.
 During large passwords like 32 character passwords the password will overflow the HTML and wont load properly.

+> Web interface issues

+The web interface in the section user information is a bit bugged, it gives decent information but the pre generated CSS and html can mess up sometimes.

+> Dashboard home grizzly log not showing up

+the grizzly log bar will show up but session stats will always default to `no passwords saved during this session` or `no websites saved during this session`

 # Support for machines

 Currently grizzly is supported on the following browsers and machines